MicrosoftDocs/powerapps-docs/powerapps-docs/teams/edit-delete-table.md

 # Edit or delete a table
 With Microsoft Dataflex, you can perform the following types of operations on a table:
-- Edit the table columns
+- Edit the table columns.
-- Edit the table relationships
+- Edit the table relationships.
-- Edit the table views
+- Edit the table views.
-- Delete the table
+- Delete the table.

 ## Edit a table

 Within Teams, there are four table properties you can edit:

 - **Display name**: The name you would like the table to use in all displays.
-- **Plural display name**: The plural of the table name (when needed for display).
+- **Plural display name**: The plural of the table name when needed for display.
 - **Description**: A brief description of the purpose of the table.
 - **Quick create settings**: This enables quick creation of records for clients that support this feature.